icodewithmaplesyrup/Crux/documentation/README.md

-So far, this repo includes Pipeline A and all versions of the GDD(vo.1-v0.3)
+So far, this repo includes Pipeline A and all versions of the GDD(vo.1-v0.3), plus baselines for movement and weapons, which will need playtesting and additions